 Prefer to visit more practical exhibitions?
-How about the Tyrolean Museumsbahnen – where you can learn absolutely everything about the Tyrolean trains.
+How about the Tyrolean Museumsbahn – where you can learn absolutely everything about the Tyrolean trains.
 I personally find the Tiroler Kaiserjägermuseum the most interesting, which focuses on the soldiers of the former Austrian Empire.

-Admire the Bergiselschanze
+Admire the Bergiselschanze – Bergisel Ski Jump

 The world-famous ski jump was built in 1927, and then completely renovated in 2001.
 The 1933 Nordic World Ski Championships took place here, as well as the 1985 World Cup.

 Enjoy the view from the Patscherkofel

 The Patscherkofel is a mountain that towers high above the city of Innsbruck.
-It’s best known for the Olympic Games of 1964 and 1976, when it hosted several alpine ski competitions.
+It’s best known for the Olympic Games of 1964 and 1976 when it hosted several alpine ski competitions.
 The mountain, with its beautiful view over the city, is especially popular among skiers and hikers who want to take in the incredible views.

-Feel like indulging in a bit of retail therapy during your stay Innsbruck holiday?
+Feel like indulging in a bit of retail therapy during your Innsbruck holiday?
 Head over to the Maria Theresien Strasse.
 Almost all major retail chains are housed here, as well as several cozy coffee bars to catch a breather from all that shopping.

-Stay in romantic Schwaz
+Stay in romantic Schwaz (if you have time)

-We spent our last evening in the authentic, romantic village of Schwaz located next to the river Inns, filled with plenty of lovely bars, restaurants and trendy shops.
+We spent our last evening in the authentic, romantic village of Schwaz located next to the river Inns, filled with plenty of lovely bars, restaurants, and trendy shops.